Creator in Buddhism: East Asian Buddhism and theism

 In Huayan Buddhism, the supreme Buddha Vairocana is seen as the "cosmic Buddha", with an infinite body that comprises the entire universe and whose light penetrates every particle in the cosmos.
-Francis Cook cites a passage from a pamphlet that is handed out at Tōdai-ji temple in Japan that states that "Vairocana Buddha exists everywhere and every time in the Universe, and the Universe itself is his body.
+According to a religious pamphlet from Tōdai-ji temple in Japan (the headquarters of Japanese Huayan), "Vairocana Buddha exists everywhere and every time in the Universe, and the Universe itself is his body.
 At the same time, the songs of birds, the colors of flowers, the currents of streams, the figures of clouds—all these are the sermon of Buddha".
-However, Cook argues that Vairocana is not a god, "nor has any of the functions of a God such as conceived by the main Western monotheistic religions (or even Indian religions).
-He is not the creator of the Universe, he does not Judge either the living or the dead, nor is he a stern but just father who governs the activities of his children."
+However, Francis Cook argues that Vairocana is not a god, nor has the functions of a monotheistic god, since he is not a creator of the universe, nor a judge or father who governs the world.

-Cook argues that the language of Huayan Buddhism, which defends an immutable absolute reality that is the ground of all manifest things (like the ocean is the ground for all waves), initially seems to support some form of pantheist interpretation.
-However, Huayan's ultimate reality, the Buddha, is not totally unchanging (like the God in classical theism), but also has an immanent side that changes according to conditions (and is empty) while also having a transcendent immutable nature at the same time.
-Cook thus argues a better term would be "pan-Buddhism", the idea that everything is Buddha, or that Buddha is everywhere.